RAK811 Breakout Board Quick Start Guide

 Registration to TTN and Creating LoRaWAN Applications

-To register as a new user to TTN, click on Login with The Things ID then select register on the next page, as shown in Figures 6 and 7.
+To register as a new user on TTN, click on Login with The Things ID, then select Register on the next page, as shown in Figures 6 and 7.
+Fill in all the required details and activate your account.

-You need to click Authorize to proceed.
+- Click Authorize to proceed.

 The Things Stack OTAA Device Registration

-is for illustration purposes only.
+is used for illustration purposes only.

 You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 18.